 An opportunity to enhance the student's own readiness for Christian leadership in a local ministry setting.
+Changed to MN5481

-5473 Leadership Team Development Practicum 3hrs A study of the theory and practice of leadership team dynamics and development with application to a local ministry setting.
+5473 Leadership Team Development Practicum 3hrs

+A study of the theory and practice of leadership team dynamics and development with application to a local ministry setting.
+Changed to MN5484